pramodvu1502/66-svmgr-gentoo-overlay/README.md

 ```

 After adding the overlay by either method, run `emerge --sync 66-svmgr` or `emaint sync -r 66-svmgr` to sync the repo to your system.

+# Packages included:
+- `sys-apps/66` is the core set of binaries which forms the service management toolset.
+- `sys-apps/66-tools` is a collection of helper tools which complete the 66 suite, providig conveniences.
+- `sys-libs/oblibs` is a small general-puspose convenience library used by all 66 software.
+- `sys-apps/turnstile` is a simple (incomplete as of now) session management daemon aimed at replacing (e)logind but alongside seatd and acpid.
+- `sys-process/66-boot` is the "boot"/"init" module needed for booting into a stupidly simple system to the tty.
+- [TBD] `sys-process/66-initial-setup` is 66's equivalent of a "firstboot"; 66 doesn't have the concept of a "firstboot".
+- `66-frontend` is a new category in this repository, for ebuilds supplying service frontends.
+- `66-frontend/66-service-meta` is a useflag-configured metapackage to pull the packages supplying frontends.
+It is meant to be used instead of cluttering the portage world file.
+- All other packages in `66-frontend` category aren't documented here, they just supply a file or two, service definiton frontends for 66.

+# Some miscellaneous relevant info:
+- Many new frontends have been packaged, namely busybox's.
+- `sys-libs/oblibs`, `sys-apps/66`, `sys-apps/66-tools`, I have mailed to the GURU devs proposing adding these 3 packages to GURU.
+- `66` will very soon come up with a new release, preparing for it...
+- Plan to make `66` depend on `net-misc/s6-networking` via useflag...
+Components like `s6-tcpserver` are very much essential to fully replace inetd's functionality.
+- Does anyone really use `sdnotify-wrapper`?
+It's just a C file anyways...